FethiOuerdane/student_group_Generater/README.md

 To save time, you can use the following prompt with any LLM (e.g., ChatGPT) to organize schedules:

-I have X schedules and Y courses, and each course has Z separate time slots.
+I have X schedules and Y courses, and Z courses has separate time slots.
 I will give you the schedules and times, and I want you to organize each course in the following format:

 Course Name
 Number of separate time slots